TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 #### Enabling secured HTTP endpoints

-MDCB has secured HTTP endpoints, like `/dataplanes` which return list of gateway nodes connected.
+The [MDCB OAS API]({{< ref "/tyk-mdcb-api" >}}) has secured HTTP endpoints, like `/dataplanes` which return list of gateway nodes connected.
 By default, this endpoint is disabled to avoid unintended leakage of data plane information.
 To enable this endpoint, set `tyk-mdcb.mdcb.security.enableHttpSecureEndpoints` to `true`.
 It is used to set `TYK_MDCB_SECURITY_ENABLEHTTPSECUREENDPOINTS`.
 Also, you need to set a secret that can be used to access this endpoint via `tyk-mdcb.mdcb.security.secret` field.

 #### Enabling MDCB TLS